 The OMB (Office of Management and Budget) Uniform Guidance Procurement Standards go into effect for Brown on July 1, 2018 and will apply to awards or funding increments issued on or after that date.
 Purchases funded by federal grant funds must adhere to regulations found in Uniform Guidance as a condition of receiving funds and to meet annual audit compliance.

-In order to keep policies for managing sponsored projects consistent, Brown University will implement the Uniform Guidance Procurement Standards for all sponsored projects as of July 1, 2018.
+In order to keep policies for managing sponsored projects consistent, Brown University implemented the Uniform Guidance Procurement Standards for all sponsored projects as of July 1, 2018.

 Bids and quotes submitted to the University must be held in strictest confidence and under no circumstances should suppliers be given information about bids or quotes or pricing obtained from competing sources.

-Bid Requirements for Goods and Services (University Funding)
+Bid and Quote Requirements for Goods and Services (University Funding)

 |Bid Threshold||Documentation Requirements|